rropen/ado-ext-rr-automation-hub/docs.md

 1. Wider uptake of ADO requires a level of standardisation, simplification and governance
    - Examples: Creating repositories in a standard way, creating projects/teams, manageing security groups
+1. Wider automation of Azure resources could/should be carried out via Infrastructure-as-Code (IaC) executed using pipelines.
+These pipelines can be tricky to run and hard to access

 ### General